MuriloRocha-01/murilorocha-01/README.md

 ###

-<p align="left">Hi, I'm Murilo, a Full Stack developer.I create responsive and user-friendly interfaces using JavaScript, React, and Tailwind CSS.
-With a background in design and an interest in fullstack development, I like to turn ideas into simple and functional web projects.
+<p align="left">Hi, I'm Murilo, a Full Stack developer.I create responsive and user-friendly interfaces using JavaScript and React .With a background in design and an interest in fullstack development, I like to turn ideas into simple and functional web projects.
 This is where I share what I'm learning and building as I grow in tech.</p>

 ###